munificent/craftinginterpreters/book/parsing-expressions.md

     longer really knows what's going on.
 It tries to get itself back on track and keep going, but if it gets confused, it may report a slew of ghost errors that don't indicate other real problems in the code.
-When the first error is fixed, they disappear, because they merely represent the parser's own confusion.
-These are annoying because they can scare the user into thinking their code is in a worse state than it is.
+When the first error is fixed, those phantoms disappear, because they reflect only the parser's own confusion.
+Cascaded errors are annoying because they can scare the user into thinking their code is in a worse state than it is.

 The last two points are in tension.
 We want to report as many separate errors as we can, but we don't want to report ones that are merely side effects of an earlier one.

-The way a parser responds to an error and keeps going to look for later errors is called **"error recovery"**.
-It was a hot research topic in the 60s.
+The way a parser responds to an error and keeps going to look for later errors is called **error recovery**.
+This was a hot research topic in the 60s.
 Back then, you'd hand a stack of punch cards to the secretary and come back the next day to see if the compiler succeeded.
 With an iteration loop that slow, you *really* wanted to find every single error in your code in one pass.